 The Research Group for Eighteenth-Century and Romantic Studies brings together members of the English Faculty at the University of Cambridge who work on the literature, culture and history of the late-seventeenth, eighteenth, and early-nineteenth centuries.
 Our aims are to promote research, collaboration and intellectual community.
+Our Twitter feed publicizes forthcoming events (both in Cambridge and further afield), funding opportunities, and other news.
+Our Blog features occasional writing by graduate students and other members of the group on research-related topics.
+Other pages here provide details of our Graduate Research Seminar and the annual Cambridge Graduate Conferences.

 If you would like more information on the Research Group for Eighteenth-Century and Romantic Studies please contact us.